ppissias/SpacePixels/README.md

 <a href="https://startales.eu/various_files/detections_20260320_220004/detection_report.html" target="_blank">sample SpacePixels report</a>

-Also many thanks to [cloudynights user Thestarsabove](https://www.cloudynights.com/profile/484042-thestarsabove/) for providing data and for testing the application.
+Also many thanks to cloudynights user TheStarsabove for providing data and for testing the application.

 ***